eiffel-community/eiffelevents-sdk-dotnet/README.md

-# Eiffel Events SDK DOTNET #
+# EiffelEvents .NET SDK #

-**EiffelEvents-SDK-DOTNET** is a .NET implementation for Eiffel events and  Assisted publishing service, which acts as an intermediate between the event author (publisher) and the Message Broker (RabbitMQ for instance).
+**EiffelEvents .NET SDK** is a .NET implementation for Eiffel events and  Assisted publishing service, which acts as an intermediate between the event author (publisher) and the Message Broker (RabbitMQ for instance).

-EiffelEvents-SDK-DOTNET features include:
+EiffelEvents .NET SDK features include:

 - Implement Eiffel events vocabularies as described in [Eiffel-edition-paris](https://github.com/eiffel-community/eiffel/tree/edition-paris)
 - Validate events' schema regarding target event’s version.